Joshalexjacobs/SlimeBattleSystem/README.md

 ```

 ### DetermineItemsDropped
+*Note: I couldn't find a lot on item drop rates so I've taken some liberties here to make this as flexible as possible.*

 Gets any items gained from defeated participants.

 Params `Dictionary<T, int>`, `T` being the class or item object and int being the chance to drop out of 100